prateektrisect/Lab_assignments/S4/T5/README.md

 ## Problem Statement
 Given an integer array as input that represents marks of a student in 5 subjects.
-Use grades function from Task 3.1 that prints marks of student in each subject
+Use grades function that prints marks of student in each subject

 **Sample Test Case**
 ```